OpenArabicPE/convert_tei-to-bibliographic-data/README.md

     - [convert_tei-to-biblstruct_functions.xsl](xslt/convert_tei-to-biblstruct_functions.xsl): provides the necessary function to construct a `<tei:biblStruct>` for a `<tei:div>` using information from the TEI file's `<sourceDesc>` and the `<tei:div>` itself as `oape:bibliography-tei-div-to-biblstruct()`.
     - [convert_tei-to-biblstruct_articles.xsl](xslt/convert_tei-to-biblstruct_articles.xsl): applies the conversion to `<tei:div type="item">`
 3. Convert `<tei:biblStruct>` to:
-    1. **MODS XML**: This repository is part of OpenArabicPE, which deals with Arabic source files that come with many non-Gregorian dates.
-It utilises [XSLT from another repository](https://github.com/tillgrallert/xslt-calendar-conversion) for calendar conversion.
-One can decide to link to a local copy or use the following lin to include the online version: `<xsl:include href="https://tillgrallert.github.io/xslt-calendar-conversion/functions/date-functions.xsl"/>`.
+    1. **MODS XML**: The conversions utilise [XSLT from another repository](https://github.com/tillgrallert/xslt-calendar-conversion) for calendar conversions.
+One can decide to link to a local copy or use the following link to include the online version: `<xsl:include href="https://tillgrallert.github.io/xslt-calendar-conversion/functions/date-functions.xsl"/>`.
         - [convert_tei-to-mods_functions.xsl](xslt/convert_tei-to-mods_functions.xsl): provides the function `oape:bibliography-tei-to-mods()` to convert a single `<tei:biblStruct>` to `<mods:mods>`
         - [convert_tei-to-mods_articles.xsl](xslt/convert_tei-to-mods_articles.xsl): chains the functions `oape:bibliography-tei-div-to-biblstruct()` and `oape:bibliography-tei-to-mods()` to generate one MODS XML file per `<tei:div>` as input.
         - [convert_tei-to-mods_issues.xsl](xslt/convert_tei-to-mods_issues.xsl): chains the functions `oape:bibliography-tei-div-to-biblstruct()` and `oape:bibliography-tei-to-mods()` to generate one MODS XML file per TEI XML file as input with `<mods:mods>` children for each `<tei:div>`.